-Turn a yard into a garden so you do not have to mow the lawn, well not just mow, but also water, fertilize and keep weed-free.
+Turn a yard into a garden so you do not have to mow, water, fertilize and keep weed-free the lawn.
 A lawn is work, work, work with little to no return.
 Only if you need an area to play, the lawn is a great option, other than that we do not see any need for a lawn.
 We don’t have any lawn in our yard.

 Once established, the garden, perennial or vegetable garden is little work with a lot of return.

-Every year we grow and preserve a lot of food from areas that were useless lawn just a few years ago.
+Every year we grow and preserve a lot of food from areas that were useless lawns just a few years ago.

 And even if there is no lawn, and no good soil, you can still grow a garden, we share with you how we grow food in our driveway.